joseph-hellerstein/coevolutionmodel/README.md

-# coevolutionmodel
+# Model of Coevolution
-Model of Coevolution
+This is the development of an analytic model for the coevolution of two species.